-Recent policy changes have opened a window of opportunity for individual U.S. citizens to travel to Cuba on a fully legal basis, without the restrictions and costs of joining a pre-packaged tour group.
-This window, along with other recent changes, is a promising development for the Cuban people, but it means that hotel rooms are hard to find, and that the main tourist sites are thronged with visitors.
-The good news is that the “real” Cuba isn’t going away—but in order to fully experience the inspiring cultural, artistic, and natural wonders of this very special country, it’s more important than ever to plan ahead carefully, and to tap into local networks in ways that will allow you to get off the beaten track.
+Recent policy changes seem intended to intimidate American travelers in order to deter them from visiting a country that both wants and needs their continued engagement.
+The good news is that the updated regulations still permit travel for certain purposes, and in most cases, for small groups and those traveling under the auspices of educational or professional institutions, it’s still very much a possibility.
+It’s more important than ever to plan ahead carefully, and to tap into local networks in ways that will allow you to travel in a way that is both rewarding and fully compliant with OFAC regulations.

-Using the knowledge and network of contacts I’ve developed over nearly two decades of working in Cuba, I am in a great position to help set up customized, remarkably affordable trips for a limited number of small groups of first time or returning travelers.
-Trips include all accommodations in either hotels or carefully chosen, well-located casas particulares (private B & B’s in real Cuban neighborhoods), skilled drivers, highly qualified and personable English speaking Cuban guides, prearranged meals, music, dance, art, and cultural activities as desired, round-trip airfare from one of several US or Canadian cities if needed, and a detailed set of trip notes targeted to your travel interests in the specific parts of the country you want to visit.
+Working with a network of contacts I’ve developed over nearly two decades of creating and leading educational programs in Cuba, I’m able to organize a limited number of highly customized, relatively affordable trips for small and medium-size groups wishing to travel to Cuba.
+Trips include all accommodations in either hotels or carefully chosen, well-located casas particulares (private B & B’s in real Cuban neighborhoods), skilled drivers, highly qualified and personable English speaking guides, prearranged meals, music, dance, art, and cultural activities as desired, and a detailed daily itinerary of people-to-people activities compliant with all OFAC regulations.

 So if you’re interested in exploring the idea of a trip to Cuba, give me a shout.
-I’d be happy to give you free assessment of the possibilities, given your specific time-frame and interests.
+I’d be happy to provide a free assessment of the possibilities given your specific time-frame and interests.

 Reservations are hard to come by these days so ideally you should reserve your trip a minimum of two to four months in advance, more if possible.
-The minimum group size is three to four travelers, and there is no real maximum, although larger groups should make reservations at least six months in advance.
+Please feel free to get in touch to explore OFAC-compliant group travel options.

 Testimonials . . .